labhackercd/audiencias-publicas/README.md

 git submodule update --remote
 ```

+This Edem Navigation will allow you to login into the audiencias with the e-Democracia login.
+In case you just want to run it see how it looks, you can login into the audiencias using an admin account.
+An admin user can be created using django admin commands.

 #### Running the Audiencias

-If you are inside and pipenv environment you can run:
+If you are inside and pipenv environment you can run it with:

 ```
 pipenv run src/manage.py migrate